What’s it like to be a style icon? Say, Grace Kelly? Who could resist trying it for one night at London’s Connaught hotel in Mayfair…

 I’m not sure I’m a style icon.
 In fact, let me rephrase that.
 I’m definitely not a style icon.
 My look is rather more eclectic – a mix of High Street, modern-dressed-up-as-vintage and a few odd things that have been lurking in my wardrobe for years.
 But after immersing myself in Grace Kelly style in the fashion exhibition in London’s V&A, I wanted to indulge my stylish fantasies.

 Because there are some places you can escape to and shut out the world.
-Where time stands still (albeit frozen in an extremely elegant era).
-Where the luxury is understated, though all the more luxurious for it; where service and attention to detail are the overriding reminders of your time there.
+Where time stands still, frozen in a bygone era of elegance and grandeur.
+Where the luxury is understated, though all the more luxurious for it, and where five-start service and attention to detail surround you.

-The Connaught in Mayfair is one of those places, home of old world glamour – grand interiors and a majestic sweeping staircase, leather armchairs in plush bars, discreet silver service in the conservatory dining room, butlers on call – but with plenty of modern touches to place it firmly in the 21st century – the new wing has a Japanese garden, fancy!
+The Connaught in Mayfair is one of those places, home of old world glamour – grand interiors and a majestic sweeping staircase, leather armchairs in plush bars, discreet silver service in the conservatory dining room and butlers on call.
+It does have some modern touches to place it firmly in the 21st century of course, and the new wing has a Japanese garden – fancy!

 It’s 7am and I can’t open the blinds in my suite.
 So I do what any woman would do in a crisis.
 I phone for the butler.
 He arrives within minutes – could it even have been seconds?
 I am very apologetic but the butler brushes it off – he gets called in to deal with all sorts of requests he explains cheerfully, from packing and unpacking for guests to running their baths.
 He’s also happy to give advice – on everything under the sun by the sounds of what he gets asked on a daily basis – from the expected ‘Where’s good to eat’ to the rather more surprising ‘What handbag do you think I should buy’.